 - One of the most important items the pre-hospital provider can obtain is the "time of onset" or "last seen normal time", which forms the basis for all treatment decisions.
 Be very precise in gathering data to establish the time of onset and report it as an actual time (example: "1347" NOT "about 45 minutes ago").
 The patient may not be able to receive thrombolytics or other appropriate therapy at the facility unless this vital information has been obtained by EMS.
 For patients who "woke up and noticed the stroke", the time the patient was last awake will be the reported time of onset.
 If possible, obtain contact information of a family member or the reporting party. - Some types of tissue plasminogen activators (tPA) may be administered within 4.5 hours from time of last seen normal if the risks/benefits are considered acceptable after a neurology consult at the hospital.
 Clot retrieving advancements have extended this time even further for certain cases.
 The time frame for prehospital "Stroke Activation" could be up to 24 hours from the "last seen normal" time. - Try to limit scene time to 10 minutes or less.
 Do not delay transport for non-life sustaining interventions.
-Transport to the appropriate stroke facility as documented in the Stroke Triage Scheme.
-(P-38) - During transport and as time permits both the CSS and VAN assessments should be repeated with additional findings/changes reported to the receiving facility as well as documented on the PCR. - Be alert for airway problems (swallowing difficulty, vomiting/aspiration) that may coexist with other stroke symptoms. - Hypoglycemia can present as a LOCALIZED neurologic deficit, especially in the elderly.
-Obtain a blood glucose measurement as soon as possible and preferably before stroke activation.
+Transport to the appropriate stroke facility as documented in the Stroke Triage Scheme (J-2). - During transport and as time permits both the CSS and VAN assessments should be repeated with additional findings/changes reported to the receiving facility as well as documented on the PCR. - Be alert for airway problems (swallowing difficulty, vomiting/aspiration) that may coexist with other stroke symptoms. - Hypoglycemia can present as a LOCALIZED neurologic deficit, especially in the elderly.
+Obtain a blood glucose measurement as soon as possible and preferably before stroke activation. - To accommodate the intravenous contrast for specialized CT scans, the IV catheter should be no smaller than an 18g unless the patient's vasculature prevents large bore access.
+Due to the importance of rapidly diagnosing Stroke/TIA, blood draws should be attempted in the pre-hospital setting.
+The order in which the blood tubes must be filled is Blue, Red, Green, Purple.

-Refer to the Stroke/TIA Transport Decision Scheme Page (P-38)
+Refer to the Stroke/TIA Transport Decision Scheme Page (J-2)